oscaracena/pygattlib/README.md

 Python pip
 ----------

-Install as ever (you may need to install the packages listed on DEPENDS files):
+Install as ever (you may need to install the packages listed on `DEPENDS` files):

-    $ sudo apt-get install $(cat DEPENDS)
     $ sudo pip install gattlib

+You can install for Python3 too, just use `pip3`

 Debian way
 ----------